CosmicBagel/mana-shock/game.md

   must unlock it through certain quests or milestones
   - These stats can be affected by ailments like exhaustion, which can cripple intelligence and strength
+  - Optionally players can choose to have all stats 'inept', this should be a fully possible play through
+  - The intent of stats is that being capable in any one will open up certain gameplay possibilities and conveniences

 - Exhaustion: There is no hunger or thirst the player must manage, but the character does need to sleep from time to time.